HugCls/GHRM/README.md

 # GHRM

-2024-01-29: "If everyone is moving forward together, then success takes care of itself." - Henry Ford
+2024-01-30: "Rewards and punishment is the lowest form of education." - Zhuangzi